yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 func lookup(state wasm.Pointer, name, namespace, kind, apiversion wasm.String) wasm.Buffer
 ```

 This should now make much more intuitive sense.
-Given the strings `name`, `namespace`, `kind`, and `apiVersion`, we can look up a Kubernetes resource on the host, serialize it as JSON, and pass it back to the guest as a `[]byte`.
+Given the strings `name`, `namespace`, `kind`, and `apiVersion`, we can look up a Kubernetes resource on the Host, serialize it as JSON, and pass it back to the Guest as a `[]byte`.

 However there are still some details that elude us:

-- How do we translate strings from the guest into uint64 integer values for the host to consume?
+- How do we translate strings from the Guest into uint64 integer values for the Host to consume?
   - And relatedly, how do we read the data from the wasm.Buffer (a uint64) as a `[]byte`?
-- How do we return a Buffer from the host to the guest, when the guest cannot reach outside itself to read host memory?
+- How do we return a Buffer from the Host to the Guest, when the Guest cannot reach outside itself to read Host memory?
 - What is the state pointer and what does it do?

 ### Translating data to numeric types and back again